sonkkeli/bacef00k/README.md

 https://web-palvelinohjelmointi-19.mooc.fi/
 Available on heroku: https://bacef00k.herokuapp.com/
 (for testing you can log in with username=username and password=password)

-Atm everything else works but liking can be done twice...
-And you can bypass some of the access controls via postman...
+Atm everything else works but liking can sometimes be done twice...
+And you can bypass some of the access controls via postman (you can post on the wall of sb who you're noot friends with)...
 On the to-do-list, but not prioritized unfortunately...

 Kurssiin Web-palvelinohjelmointi Java kuuluu ohjelmointiprojekti, jossa luodaan kaveri- ja kuvasovellus eli tuttavallisemmin vanhan kansan Facebook.